slashback100/Homeassistant_AOK_Blinds/README.md

 -----------------------
 1+4+16 -> 00000000 00010101 == 21
 ```

 (!)
-Note that the corrent code only works with channels up to 32 because we expect the channel to be on 2 digits and th, it can be adapted in the code to manage more channels.
+Note that the current code only works with channels up to 32 (6 blinds) because we expect the channel to be on 2 digits, the code can be adapted to manage more channels if needed.

 ## Homeassistant configuration